 Certain of our banking facilities are subject to a number of material, customary affirmative and/or negative covenants.
 For example, certain of our subsidiaries are restricted from carrying out merger, restructuring, spin-off, material asset transfer, liquidation, change of control, reduction of registered capital, change of scope of business, declaration and payment of dividends and incurring further indebtedness without the prior consent of the relevant banks.
 Certain of our banking facilities taken out by certain of our operating subsidiaries also contain cross default conditions which deem a breach of default conditions under relevant financing facilities by the related companies of such operating subsidiaries and their guarantor(s) to be a default by such operating subsidiaries of the banking facilities.
-If any cross default occurs, these banks are entitled to accelerate payment of all or any part of the indebtedness owing under the relevant loan agreements and to enforce all or any of the security for such indebtedness.
+If any cross default occurs, these banks are entitled to accelerate payment of all or any part of the indebtedness.
 If we fail to comply with any of those covenants or repay these loans in part or in full at their respective maturity dates, there may be a material adverse effect on our business, results of operations and financial condition.